sin2akshay/Simple-Blockchain-in-Python/README.md

 # Blockchain Resources

 Following are the resources provided in the Blockchain specialization course on Coursera and a few other resources I found useful while learning Blockchain.
 :star: Best Resources are marked with a star.
 It is a work in Progress and will be updated as I go forward.
 :heavy_check_mark: After reading/watching the resource, put a tick mark.

-*Please mention the resources you think would be helpful here in the comments*
+*Please mention the resources you think would be helpful by raising PR*

 ## Bitcoin and Blockchain <br />